Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

 \subsection{Contribution of the present work}

 In this paper, we study a sufficiently general class of linear nonautonomous delay equations in $\mathbb{R}^{n}$ as it is described in \eqref{EQ: DelayRnLinearized}.
 As in our adjacent work \cite{Anikushin2023LyapExp}, we address the problem of obtaining conditions for the exponential stability of compound cocycles corresponding to such equations.
-We are aimed to express such conditions in terms of frequency inequalities arising from a comparison between compound cocycles and stationary problems with the aid of the Frequency Theorem developed in our work \cite{Anikushin2020FreqDelay}.
-In fact, we will obtain conditions for the existence of gaps in the Sacker-Sell spectrum (see R.J.~Sacker and G.R.~Sell \cite{SackerSell1994}) and even more (see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem} and the remarks below).
-As will be shown, following this program reveals novel functional-analytic properties of delay equations concerned with harmonic analysis\footnote{Here, structural properties of solutions to the associated linear inhomogeneous problems (which were called in \cite{Anikushin2020FreqDelay} structural Cauchy formulas) is the cornerstone.
-They vaguely resemble the d'Alembert formula involving traveling waves.}.
-Moreover, in our adjacent work \cite{AnikushinRomanov2023FreqConds} (joint with A.O.~Romanov) we developed approximation schemes to verify such frequency inequalities and applied them to derive effective criteria for the absence of closed invariant contours on global attractors.
-Our experiments indicate significant improvements of the known rare results in the field.
-A brief discussion on this will be given in Section \ref{SEC: PerspectivesDelayCompound} of the present work.
+We are aimed to express such conditions in terms of frequency inequalities arising from a comparison between compound cocycles $\Xi_{m}$ and certain $C_{0}$-semigroups $G^{\wedge m}$ with the aid of the frequency theorem developed in our work \cite{Anikushin2020FreqDelay}.
+In fact, we will obtain conditions for the existence of gaps in the Sacker--Sell spectrum \cite{SackerSell1994}, i.e., uniform exponential dichotomies, and even more, see Theorem \ref{TH: QuadraticFunctionalDelayCompoundTheorem} and the remarks below.
+As will be shown, following this program reveals novel functional-analytic properties of delay equations concerned with harmonic analysis, see below.

+In our adjacent work \cite{AnikushinRomanov2023FreqConds}, we developed approximation schemes to verify such frequency inequalities and applied them to derive effective criteria for the absence of closed invariant contours on global attractors for scalar equations.
+Our experiments indicate improvements of the known rare results in the field.
+For $m=2$ and equations with single delays, it was observed that the associated transfer operators can be expressed as integral operators with explicitly given $L_{2}$-summable kernels.
+In \cite{AnikushinRomanov2025Schur}, we exploited the optimization of Schur test functions to check inequalities that reduce to estimating norms of transfer operators.
+Similar considerations are applicable for systems of equations and will be expounded in a future paper.
+A brief discussion of these results is given in Section \ref{SEC: PerspectivesDelayCompound}.

 Let us expose main ideas and methods of our work.
-For precise preliminary definitions and notations we refer to Sections \ref{SEC: CompOperatorsTensorProducts} and \ref{SEC: CocyclesSemigroupsAdditiveCompounds}.
+For precise preliminary definitions and notations, we refer to Sections \ref{SEC: CompOperatorsTensorProducts} and \ref{SEC: CocyclesSemigroupsAdditiveCompounds}.